Online Flexible Busy Time Scheduling on Heterogeneous Machines: Proof of Theorem when

 \subsection{Main algorithm and analysis}

-We use Algorithm \ref{alg: main} to prove Theorem \ref{thm: main}.
+We use Algorithm \ref{alg: main} to prove Theorem \ref{thm: main} for when $p=1$.
 The algorithm scans the time horizon until we reach a time slot $\tau$ where some job $j$ is uncompleted and has its deadline.
 Algorithm \ref{alg: main} must decide which machine type to use, and this decision is made by the subroutine in Algorithm \ref{alg: type}.
-A batch $X \in \mathcal{X}$ of type $t(X)$ executed at time $\tau(X)$ completes jobs $J(X)$, which are the (at most) $B_{t(X)}$ jobs with earliest deadline who are available at $\tau(X)$ and not yet completed by that time.
-As before, $W$ is the set of jobs waiting to be scheduled, i.e., $W = J \setminus \cup_{X \in \mathcal{X}} J(X)$.
+A batch $X \in \mathcal{X}$ of type $t(X)$ executed at time $\tau(X)$ completes jobs $J(X)$, which are the (at most) $B_{t(X)}$ jobs with earliest deadline that are available at $\tau(X)$ and not yet completed by that time.
+As before, $W$ is the set of jobs waiting to be scheduled.

 Recall that in the proof of the lower bound, it was helpful to associate a type $t_I$ and a set of jobs $J_I$ to interval $I$.
 In the algorithm analysis, it will be helpful to associate a type $t(X)$, two sets of jobs $\widetilde{S}(X)$ and $J(X)$, and an interval $\widetilde{I}(X)$ to batch $X$.
 It is not surprising to see $t(X)$ as the associated type, but what might be surprising is to see two sets of associated jobs.
 While $J(X)$ are the jobs in batch $X$, $\widetilde{S}(X)$ are the jobs we charge to $X$ for our analysis, where jobs may be paying for a batch other than the one they are a part of.